-Nebraska has no law requiring the removal or surrender of firearms when a domestic abuser becomes prohibited from possessing them.
+Nebraska has no law requiring the removal or surrender of firearms when a person becomes prohibited from possessing them due to domestic abuse.

 Firearm Prohibitions for Domestic Violence Misdemeanants